tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 ![prismaEngineMissing.png](http://d2h13boa5ecwll.cloudfront.net/20220610dockerfile/prismaEngineMissing.png)

-Got same error, good.
-It looks like the folder *node_modules/@prisma/engines* is missing the query engine file *libquery_engine-linux-musl.so.node* after comparing to my local node_modules folder.
-I guess it is because query engine binary file is kinda heavyweight, which need fetch over internet and it is like one-off thing.
-Well, the .prisma/client folder got updated very often as user might change schema.prisma a lots during development phase.
-They could even delete whole folder and regerneante the client, then the slow fetching big binary file would bring the dev experience down.
-So they made a copy inside @prisma/client to just incase .prisma/client need it.
+We encountered the same error, which is good, as it appears that the folder *node_modules/@prisma/engines* is missing the query engine file *libquery_engine-linux-musl.so.node* when compared to my local node_modules folder.
+I guess this is because the query engine binary file is quite large and needs to be fetched over the internet, which is a one-off event.
+However, the .prisma/client folder is frequently updated as users may modify the schema.prisma file many times during development phase.
+They may even delete the entire folder and regenerate the client, causing the slow fetching of the large binary file which negatively impacts the development experience and added unnecessary cognitive load on developer.
+Therefore they made a copy inside @prisma/client to just in case .prisma/client needs it.

 A quick workaround would be copy @prisma from devDep stage and remember to install OpenSSL 1.1.